ItsMundo/SQL_Projects/Danny Mas-8WeekSQLChallenge/Danny's Diner -Week 1/README.md

 WHERE
 	RNK = 1;
 ```

+Again using the window function of Rank, I was able to apply a rank on how many times each of the products were ordered by each customer and limit to the highest ranked product was.
+From the results it looks like Customer B has ordered the same amount of meals for each type indicating they have no preference as to most popular.

 ![image](https://github.com/ItsMundo/SQL_Projects/blob/main/Danny%20Mas-8WeekSQLChallenge/Danny's%20Diner%20-Week%201/Images/Q5.JPG)

 6. Which item was purchased first by the customer after they became a member?